nibreh/yellow-plugin-leaflet/README.md

 `HEIGHT` = map height, pixel, default is 500px
 `ZOOM` = zoom value, default is 5, max is 18

-    [leaflet longitude latitude height zoom]
-    [leaflet 48.000 2.000 300px 4]

-You can also change default values in `leaflet.php` file, lines 26/29
+You can also change default values in your configuration.

 ## How to add markers on the map?